michelangelorossi/michelangelorossi.github.io/_pages/cv.md

 Scientific Articles
 ======

 * "Is Competition Only One Click Away?
-The Digital Markets Act Impact on Google Maps" with Louis-Daniel Pape, 2025, accepted at Marketing Science
+The Digital Markets Act Impact on Google Maps" with Louis-Daniel Pape, 2026, Marketing Science

 * "Quality Disclosures and Disappointment: Evidence from the Academy Awards" with Felix Schleef, 2025, accepted at Management Science